opea-project/GenAIInfra/helm-charts/common/lvm-uservice/README.md

 **Helm chart for deploying lvm-uservice microservice.**

+## 2. Installing lvm-uservice to be used with lvm-serving microservice (serving VideoLlama-7B)

-`lvm-uservice` helps communicate to `lvm-serving` microservice.
+This setup of `lvm-uservice` is utilized in some of the examples like [VideoQnA](https://github.com/opea-project/GenAIExamples/tree/main/VideoQnA).
+Here, `lvm-uservice` helps communicate to `lvm-serving` microservice.
 It facilitates sending queries and receiving response from `lvm-serving` microservice.
 Hence, it depends on lvm-serving microservice and you should make sure that `lvmEndpoint` value is set properly.

-## (Option1): Installing the chart separately
+### (Option1): Installing the chart separately

 First, you need to install the `lvm-serving` chart.
 Please refer to the [lvm-serving](../lvm-serving) chart for more information.